SciMed/style-guide/README.md

     end
     ```

-* Never use the legacy wild controller route.
-This route will make all
+* In Rails 3 and below, never use the legacy wildcard controller routes.
+This
-  actions in every controller accessible via GET requests.
+  route will make all actions in every controller accessible via GET requests.

     ```Ruby
     # very bad